 Mileage of nearly 1,000 kilometers.
 But 2020 has passed, and we still haven’t seen the shadow of the new generation Roadster.

 Musk recently replied on Twitter that the second-generation Roadster will be launched in 2021 and mass production will begin next year in 2022.

 Musk emphasized that the three-motor drive system and more advanced battery design are prerequisites for achieving such strong performance.

-Model S Electric Vehicles
+Tesla Model S Electric Vehicles

 Elon Musk wrote in a 2006 blog that Tesla’s main plan is to produce sports cars first and then use the money earned from the sports cars to produce more affordable electric cars.
 Then use the money earned to further reduce costs while achieving zero emissions at the same time.
 So after several rounds of investment and government loans, Tesla finally had enough capital to produce the first Model S.